brunoF-Silva/brunoF-Silva/README.md

 **`Developer in Training`**

-Currently learning web development aiming to be a full-stack programmer, coding is a important part of my life since i was 12.
-My curiosity an also my passion for the english languge drove me through a path that I'm for sure in love: Im almolt getting my degree in Computer Science at UFT.
+Currently learning web development aiming to be a full-stack programmer, coding is an important part of my life since I was 12.
+My curiosity and also my passion for the english language drove me through a path that I'm for sure in love: Im almolt getting my degree in Computer Science at UFT.

 <div>
   <a href="https://www.youtube.com/channel/UCh4tlLazcVXpLG9l0yhmK9w" target="_blank"><img src="https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white" target="_blank"></a>